 About the Play Therapy Online Training Academy and the Presenters:

-We offer our Play Therapy training worldwide and the training includes audio and video presentations with some of the leaders in the field of Child Centered Play Therapy.
+The Play Therapy Online Training Academy offers Play Therapy training worldwide and our training includes audio and video presentations with some of the leaders in the field of Child Centered Play Therapy.
 These include:

 - Audio presentations with Jewel Janan, the Director of the Play Therapy Online Training Academy from Australia